plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * Our WordPress plugin excludes your visits to your website from being counted in your analytics by default
 * We make it easy to track 404 error pages that people visit so you can fix them and redirect them to more appropriate pages
 * We make it easy to track clicks on external links so you can see which of your affiliate links are more popular than others
-* We make it easy for you to serve our script as a first-party connection from a subdomain such as stats.yoursite.com or plausible.yoursite.com.
-This makes your stats more accurate as it avoids the adblockers
+* We make it easy to track file downloads so you can see which of your documents are more popular than others
+* We make it easy to setup goals and custom events using CSS class names so you can track conversions and analyze conversion attribution
 * You can check your stats directly in your WordPress dashboard

 ## How to get started with Plausible Analytics